DevBlocky/neo-ui/README.md

 ## License

 This repository is licensed under the MIT license.
-For more information, head over to [LICENSE](https://github.com/blockba5her/neo-ui/blob/master/LICENSE).
+For more information, head over to the [LICENSE](https://github.com/blockba5her/neo-ui/blob/master/LICENSE).